 Ranking Outkast’s top 20 songs is a task I’d never give even my worst enemy.
 Ranking them in order would just be cruel and unusual punishment.
-Nevertheless, somewhere between #20 and the untouchable holy grail that is #1 would fall “Synthesizer.”
+Nevertheless, somewhere between No. 20 and the untouchable holy grail that is the top spot would fall “Synthesizer.”

 For Big, he’s been a first team All-American OG Hip-Hop uncle (along with Snoop and Bun B) for a decade and running now.
 His in-your-face, no-cutting-corners approach to dropping jewels – including the several laced here – have solidified a legacy, despite the age of “new” ‘Kast fans who attempt to devalue his importance.

 And as for Dre?
 When cries for a solo album arise like clockwork whenever buddy drops a new verse, it’s a spaz-session such as the one he decapitated on “Synthesizer” that planted those seeds back when a lot of us thought high-speed Internet was AOL 4.0.